dotpep/social-media-api/README.md

 ---
 Without Docker (Localy)

-1. Create Database and setup environment variables on `.env.example` file.
+1. Setup environment variables on `.env.example` file to create Postgres Database (If the database is not created automatically, you will need to create it manually).
 2. Make Migrations of database models using Alembic
 3. Run Uvicorn server for FastAPI and Install Dependencies requirements.txt to Virtual Environment venv